I come at this having been there.

 I began my music career at the age of 12, singing and performing with a band in venues across the Southeast nearly twice a month.

 By 14, I was writing my own songs, and with the cherished support of an award-winning Nashville songwriter and producer—alongside a host of incredible studio musicians—I released my first EP at 15 and a full-length album at 17.
-That album, Wasting Paper, is still available on streaming platforms
+That album, Wasting Paper, is still available on streaming platforms.

 At 18, after countless live performances, radio shows, and songs written, I came to realize that the music industry—especially in Nashville—was not a safe or nourishing space for a young girl.
 So, like any wandering minstrel with an insatiable appetite for adventure, I packed my things and set out in search of deeper, more expansive experiences.